18 Places To Visit In Uttar Pradesh

 This market is huge and every lane speaks of the stories of the past when it was established by Nawab Saadat Ali Khan.
 Care to take a bagful of souvenirs?

 Brace yourself to get closer to nature if you happen to check off Mirzapur from your travel list.
 Nestled among the Vindhyas this spectacular destination is nothing short of magic with so much to offer to you.
-Unravel the beauty of nature while you visit Vindhyachal, which is basically a pilgrimage centre.
+Unravel the beauty of nature while you visit Vindhyachal, which is basically a pilgrimage center.
 The holy river Ganga graces the magnificence of this town.
 We suggest you watch a sunset or a sunrise by the ghats and it will be etched into your memories for life.

 If that wasn’t enough, the cave paintings and the clock tower which is compared to the Big Ben in London are the show stealers.